pycroscopy/sidpy/docs/source/contribute.rst

 ~~~~~~~~~~~~~~~~~~
 * Encapsulate independent sections of your code into functions that can be used individually if required.
 * Ensure that your code (functions) is well documented (`numpy format <https://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT.rst.txt>`_)
-  - expected inputs and outputs, purpose of functions
+  - expected inputs and outputs, examples, notes, purpose of functions
 * Please avoid very short names for variables like ``i`` or ``k``.
 This makes it challenging to follow code, find and fix bugs.
 * Please consider using packages that are easy to install on Windows, Mac, and Linux.
   It is quite likely that packages included within Anaconda